BLCM/bl3mods/DeadlineEm/README.md

 ## Categories

-Current mod categories:
+Current Categories (With hotfixes):

 | Category | Description                                 |
 | -------- | ------------------------------------------- |
 | Vehicle  | Mods affecting vehicle systems and gameplay |

+Categories listed above are ONLY populated categories, empty folders will not be listed!
-More categories will be added as additional mods are created.
+More categories may be added as additional mods are created.
+Categories MAY BE EMPTY until hotfixes are created under them, folder structure is there for reference and ease of use.

 ---